Home Compare ABBN.SW vs HUBB

 ABB vs Hubbell: Which Stock Looks Stronger in 2026?

-ABB holds the cleaner structural position, with the lead spread across profitability and growth.
+ABB holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 Hubbell still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ABBN.SW: STOXX 600, HUBB: Russell 1000).